Bedrock-OSS/bedrock-wiki/docs/scripting/api-environment.md

     - 8Crafter
 ---

-Minecraft: Bedrock Edition uses its own version of JavaScript, which is based on QuickJS.
+Minecraft: Bedrock Edition uses slightly customized QuickJS engine to run your JS scripts, and might not always align with ECMAScript standard (JavaScript).
 It uses the ECMAScript module (ESM) system for organizing and loading code, which allows for a more modular and organized approach to writing scripts for the game.

 ## Common Problems